WhiteflagProtocol/whiteflag-java/docs/md/errors.md

 ### Error Class Diagram

 The class diagram gives a rough overview of the error classes.
-It is not intended as a complete or an accurate reference Please see the [WFJL Javadoc API Reference](../javadoc) for all details.
+It is not intended as a complete or accurate reference Instead, please see the [WFJL Javadoc API Reference](../javadoc) for all details.

 ![WFJL Error Class Diagram](../uml/errors.png)